-Note: it is important to note that the description of Alignment C (alignment partially on OSMP lands between 75th and 95th) overstated the benefits to ecological resources in the area and makes it seem like it is more environmentally/habitat friendly than Alignment A. When proposing the routes outside of the RTD ROW (Alignment A), the primary goal was to explore other potential options in the hope of finding a less ecologically impactful way to connect Erie and Boulder with a regional
+Note: it is important to note that the description of Alignment C (alignment partially on OSMP lands between 75th and 95th) overstated the benefits to ecological resources in the area and makes it seem like it is more environmentally/habitat friendly than Alignment A. When proposing the routes outside of the RTD ROW (Alignment A), the primary goal was to explore other potential options in the hope of finding a less ecologically impactful way to connect Erie and Boulder with a regional trail.
+Because Alignment C avoided areas of ecological concern in the RTD ROW, it was initially believed that Alignment C could be less ecologically impactful option.
+After studying the alignments with project parters, it was determined that Alignment C likely has the greatest ecological impact based on existing data.

-• While it is clear from the survey that Alignment B was the least preferred (considering on-trail safety and visitor experience), it is less clear that Alignment C would still be the most preferred considering its impacts to natural resources because two of the four top factors respondents indicated influenced their choice of the preferred alignment(s) for further consideration were: protection of wildlife habitat (40%) and protection of
+While it is clear from the survey that Alignment B was the least preferred (considering on-trail safety and visitor experience), it is less clear that Alignment C would still be the most preferred considering its impacts to natural resources because two of the four top factors respondents indicated influenced their choice of the preferred alignment(s) for further consideration were: protection of wildlife habitat (40%) and protection of the environment (35%).
 Q5: Please choose no more than three of the factors from the list below that influenced your decision about your preferred trail alignment option (your top choice in the previous question).
-(Select up to three factors) Question 5 was asked of all respondents.
+(Select up to three factors)